A Typical NICU patient

 Little Luke had other complications – a small hemorrhage into his brain and another bout of infection.
 His progress coming off the ventilator was agonizingly slow.
 He was one of a group of patients that NICU nurses call “wimpy white boys.”
 He developed what is called chronic lung disease, or bronchopulmonary dysplasia (BPD).
 Many medicines were used to help him wean off the ventilator, but ultimately, he needed intravenous steroids to hasten his recovery.

-The steroid treatment worked, but it was not without risks.
+Eventually, the steroid treatment worked.
+However, it was not without risks.
 At that time, we were concerned that babies who required steroids might be at an increased risk of cerebral palsy.
 His parents and I were willing to take that risk to get him off the ventilator, and it worked.
+Until now, as I remember it , it gives a feeling worthwhile!

 Chronic lung disease in the NICU